himesh13/django_server-master/README.md

 Moved to [settings](http://cookiecutter-django.readthedocs.io/en/latest/settings.html).

 ## Basic Commands
+To run, use the following commands:
+- docker-compose build
+- docker-compose up
 ### Setting Up Your Users

 -   To create a **normal user account**, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.